SujalPatil21/Java-Projects/Simple_ATM_Exceptions/README.md

 # Simple ATM Withdrawal
-AJava program that simulates an ATM withdrawal system using **exception handling**.
+A Java program that simulates an ATM withdrawal system using **exception handling**.
 It validates withdrawal amounts, manages balance, and demonstrates both **built-in** and **custom exceptions**.

 ---